HeyMehedi/astra-sites/readme.txt

 = Will you add more website demos? =

 Yes!
-We are working on many more free website demos built using Elementor, Beaver Builder, Gutenberg and Brizy.
+We are working on many more free website demos built using Elementor, Beaver Builder and the Block Editor.

 = What if I do not find a website for the topic I am looking for? =